Barnsley, Gloucestershire: St Mary's Church

-The Church of England parish church, dedicated to St Mary, is a Grade II* listed building, of Norman origin but “with subsequent alterations of every century, including substantial restoration of 1843-1847”.
-An authoritative modern source comments approvingly that, “The Elizabethan tower with its simple gables and finials look pretty by any standard, and the standard at Barnsley is high”.
+The Church of England parish church, St Mary's, is a Grade II* listed building, of Norman origin but "with subsequent alterations of every century, including substantial restoration of 1843–1847".
+An authoritative modern source comments approvingly that "The Elizabethan tower with its simple gables and finials look pretty by any standard, and the standard at Barnsley is high".

 Governance

 Barnsley has a Parish meeting.
-The current Chair is local resident Michael Gledhill.
+The current chair is local resident Michael Gledhill.

 As of May 2015 the village became part of 'The Ampneys and Hampton Ward' on Cotswold District Council.
 The current District Councillor is Liberal Democrat Lisa Spivey who was elected in the 2019 United Kingdom local elections.

 Ampney Crucis is part of the wider South Cerney electoral division for elections to Gloucestershire County Council, the current County Councillor is Conservative Shaun Parsons who was elected in the 2017 United Kingdom local elections.

 Community

 According to the 2001 census the parish had a population of 162, increasing to 209 at the 2011 census.

 One of the village's significant features is Barnsley House, with a garden designed by its former resident Rosemary Verey.
 Barnsley House was built in 1667 by Brereton Bourchier.
 On the owner's death, her estate was sold and the residential dwelling is now The Barnsley House Hotel.
 Brereton Bourchier also built the village's Church Cottage and the oldest part of what is now called the Church farm.
 By the 1660s, with the village's population at about 100, there was also a village inn.
 The village today has its own church and pub.
 Since 2009 the inn has become renowned in the Cotswolds for its quality cuisine.

 The Barnsley Village Garden Festival was inaugurated in 1998 and has since played host to many horticultural experts.
 It celebrated its 20th anniversary on 17 May 2008.
 Saturday, 19 May 2018 will mark the 30th anniversary.

-It is held in the grounds of the present Lord Faringdon's home of Barnsley Park.

-One notable resident is mountaineer Kenton Cool and his family.
-As of summer 2017, Kenton has reached the summit of Mount Everest twelve times.